gSchool/DNA-release-3/01-welcome/01-intro.md

 | Phase B | 8 | Phase B Checkpoint |
 | Wrap-up | 1 | Post-Assessment |

-## Reminders
-* The Pre-Assessment:
-    * Must be completed *prior* to starting Phase A **and**
-    * Must be completed prior to COB Monday, July 19th. _If you do not complete before you will be deferred to the next offering of 103 From User Need to Contract Award._
-* Phasing Content: We will send reminders throughout the course to complete content and to ensure you are progressing.
-This _recommended_ phasing is beneficial because it:
-    * Allows for you to get maximum interaction with learning guides and feedback on your answers, and
-    * Prevents you from having to cram all the content in last minute.
-* Course Completion:
-    * **All content** must be completed prior to COB Thursday, July 29th.
-    * To continue on to Module 104, you must receive an 80% or greater on the post assessment.
-    * Don’t forget about the survey this is how we continue to improve the course!
-* Office Hours: We will continue to host office hours where you can drop in and speak with the learning guides about the material or ask program specific questions.
-    * You will be receiving calendar invites for Office Hours throughout the two-week period when Module 103 is offered. _These are optional._

 ### !callout-warning
 ## Module 103 Disclaimer